Which Casino Payment Method Is Fastest for Deposits & Withdrawals?

 - ❌ You give Trustly/Sofort your banking login (secure but some players uncomfortable)

-- ❌ Not all German banks supported (Sparkasse, Deutsche Bank, Commerzbank yes—smaller banks sometimes no)
+- ❌ Not all banks supported (major European banks generally work well-smaller banks sometimes no)

 - ❌ Some banks charge small fees (€0-1)